audomsak/redhat-3scale-api-management/documents/onboarding-new-api-consumer.md

    ![expose rest api](../images/expose-rest-api-1.png)

-3. Open 3scale API Management admin web console using the URL and credential provided at the end of in the [installation process](../README.md#installation-steps).
+3. Open 3scale API Management admin web console using the URL and credential provided at the end of the [installation process](../README.md#installation-steps).
 Then from the main dashboard, click on **Create Backend** button.

    ![expose rest api](../images/expose-rest-api-3.png)